Las Vegas police respond to active shooter report at UNLV, say suspect is dead

 UNLV and all public colleges and universities statewide will be closed for the remainder of the day, the university said.

-"My office is in constant communication with @LVMPD, @unlv, and all emergency response partners," Las Vegas Gov. Joe Lombardo wrote on social media.
+"My office is in constant communication with @LVMPD, @unlv, and all emergency response partners," Nevada Gov. Joe Lombardo wrote on social media.

 Las Vegas Mayor Carolyn Goodman called the news "tragic and heartbreaking."